nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 !!!tip

-    You can run this from anywhere, but if you feel like being consistent with previous exercises, you can create a `nf-core-demo` directory under `hello-nextflow/hello-nf-core`.
+    You can run this from anywhere, but if you feel like being consistent with previous exercises, you can create a `nf-core-demo` directory under `hello-nextflow`.
 If you were working through Part 7 (Hello nf-test) before this, you may need to go up one level first.

     ```bash
-    cd hello-nf-core
     mkdir nf-core-demo
     cd nf-core-demo
     ```